 Transactions with related parties are incurred in the normal course of business and are measured at their fair values, which is the amount of consideration established and approved by the related parties.

-Key management compensation
+Key management includes directors and officers of the Company.
+Compensation awarded to key management was comprised of the following for the years ended September 30, 2022 and 2021: